JRitzenhoff/Corona-Bett-Monitor/app/README.md

 <br></br>
 * login into PostGreSQL
     * `sudo -u postgres psql`
+    * NOTE: If psql server is not running, it can be started with `sudo service postgresql start`
 * create the public_user (FOLLOW EVERY LINE WITH `;`)

    NOTE: You can see what users you have with the command `\du`